CT Summer at the Museum Grant Program

 After the grant contract is completed, when will we receive the actual funds?

-Assuming funding for this program is approved by the legislature, we anticipate being able to distribute the funds in mid to late July.
+We anticipate being able to distribute the funds no sooner than late July.
 Please see the “Important Dates” tab for more information.

 Apply

-Applications for 2022 CT Summer at the Museum are closed.
+Applications for the CT Summer at the Museum grant have closed.

 Should camp groups receive free admission through this program?